 The award is also an indicator of success towards growing the emotional appeal of Auckland.
 Research has told us that our region has a strong rational appeal, but we need to work on our emotional appeal to enhance our reputation.
 It’s great to know we are starting to achieve this!

-We’re proud of the work we’ve done developing the Tāmaki Makaurau Auckland Playbook, and creating open-source video and photographic assets.
+We’re proud of the work we’ve done developing the Tāmaki Makaurau Auckland Playbook and creating open-source video and photographic assets.
 It’s really encouraging to see the marketing community embracing the brand and bringing it to life in their campaigns.
-The authentic origins of the brand, the simplicity of using it, and the genuine need has resulted in a groundswell.
+The authentic origins of the brand, the simplicity of using it, and the genuine need have resulted in a groundswell.

 Working with our main stakeholders has also given us the strong support of our Chief Executive and leadership team.
 This meant that when COVID-19 hit, we were still able to progress our brand work.
 We were able to build an online brand home and educational video as part of our brand strategy, allowing people to access and ‘self-service’ the brand from wherever they were.
 The fact that this work was supported when budgets were so tight and the focus was on tactical recovery plans, was testimony to the work we’d done prior. ‘‘Papatūānuku is Breathing’ was a very successful example of how our organisation understands the brand and ran with it in lockdown.